Operation Trident (1971): Aftermath

 The Pakistan Air Force retaliated for these attacks by bombing Okha Port, scoring direct hits on fuelling facilities for missile boats, an ammunition dump, and the missile boats' jetty.
 The Indian Navy anticipated this attack and had already moved the missile boats to other locations to prevent any losses.
-However, the destruction of a special fuel tank prevented any further incursions until Operation Python, executed three days later.
+However, the destruction of a special fuel tank prevented further incursions until Operation Python, executed three days later.

-As a result of the operation, all of the Pakistan Armed Forces were put on high alert.
-The deployments raised a number of false alarms in the ensuing days about the presence of Indian Navy vessels off Karachi.
+As a result of the operation, the Pakistan Armed Forces were put on high alert.
+The deployments raised several false alarms in the ensuing days about the presence of Indian Navy vessels off Karachi.
 One such false alarm was raised by a Pakistan Navy Fokker Friendship reconnaissance aircraft on 6 December 1971, which incorrectly reported a frigate of the Pakistan Navy as an Indian Navy missile boat.
 The PNHQ requested a Pakistan Air Force air strike on the supposed Indian ship.
 At 06.45 am (PKT), fighter jets were scrambled and strafed the vessel before it was identified as the frigate PNS Zulfiqar.
 This friendly fire incident resulted in casualties and damage to the vessel.

-With no casualties on the Indian side, this operation was considered to be one of the most successful in modern naval history post-World War II.
-To mark this victory, the Indian Navy annually celebrates Navy Day on 4 December.
+With no casualties on the Indian side, this operation was a great success.
+To mark its victory, the Indian Navy annually celebrates Navy Day on 4 December.

 Awards

-A number of Indian Navy personnel were honoured with gallantry awards for the operation.
+Several Indian Navy personnel were honoured with gallantry awards for the operation.
 Then Fleet Operations Officer, Captain (later Vice Admiral) Gulab Mohanlal Hiranandani, was awarded the Nau Sena Medal for the detailed operational planning; the Maha Vir Chakra was awarded to the strike group commander, Cdr Babru Bhan Yadav, for planning and leading the task force; and Vir Chakras were awarded to Lieutenant Commanders Bahadur Nariman Kavina, Inderjit Sharma, M O Thomachan and Om Prakash Mehta, the commanding officers of INS Nipat, INS Nirghat, and INS Veer respectively.
 Master Chief M. N. Sangal of INS Nirghat was also awarded the Vir Chakra.
-Lieutenant Phool Kumar Puri, Engineering Officer INS Veer, was awared the Nau Sena Medal for his efforts in the 1971 war.
+Lieutenant Phool Kumar Puri, Engineering Officer INS Veer, was awarded the Nau Sena Medal for his efforts in the 1971 war.